 Moving to 4K is never an instant change.
 Legacy signals and archival material need to be integrated into the 4K environment while 4K/UltraHD sources need to be down-converted for current 2K/HD pipelines.

-Utilizing AJA's remarkable conversion algorithms, FS-HDR supports up, down, cross-conversion from 2K/HD/SD to 4K or UltraHD video and back over 12G/6G/3G-SDI video.
-Both Square Division (SQD) and Two Sample Interleave (2SI) output formats are supported.
+Utilizing AJA's remarkable conversion algorithms, FS-HDR supports up, down, cross-conversion from 2K/HD/SD to 4K or UltraHD video and back over 12G/6G/3G-SDI.
+Both Square Division (SQD) and Two Sample Interleave (2SI) pixel mapping formats are supported.

 AJA's powerful hardware conversion technology ensures the highest image quality for your productions.
 Key conversion features include: